Maharana Pratap Jayanti 2023

 Numerous cultural events, including debates, are also planned in Udaipur and Chittorgarh regions of southern Rajasthan to commemorate the several fierce battles fought by Maharana Pratap to oppose the Mughal takeover of Mewar and preserve independence and freedom.

-Maharana Pratap History & Timeline
+Who was Maharana Pratap?
+Maharana Pratap History

 Maharana Pratap was born to the monarch of the Kingdom of Mewar, Maharana Udai Singh II.
 Chittor was the capital of the kingdom of Mewar at the time.
 He was the oldest child of the monarch and was named the crown prince.

-The final conflict that Maharana Pratap had with Akbar is what brought him his fame.
+The final conflict that Maharana Pratap had with Akbar, is what brought him his fame.
 When he participated in a bloody battle against Akbar's enormous army of 85,000 warriors and his own army of approximately 20,000 men, the conflict was fierce.
 The story goes that neither Maharana Pratap nor Akbar emerged victorious from the conflict.
 In the end, Akbar's conquest of Maharana Pratap was unsuccessful despite his best efforts.

 In 1567, the powerful troops of the Mughal Empire assaulted Chittor.
 At the direction of Emperor Akbar, the soldiers were successful in compelling Maharana Udai Singh II to abandon Chittor and move to Gogunda.
 Maharana Udai Singh II passed away in 1572, and despite opposition from one of his brothers, Pratap Singh rose to the throne and became Maharana of Mewar.